Adam5Wu/TWiLight/README.md

 ## How to Create Appliance

 1. Install VSCode and PlatformIO extension, if you don't have them already;
-2. Fork this project on GitHub, and checkout locally;
+2. From the GitHub UI, click "Use this template" to create a new repo;
-3. Open the project root folder, wait for PlatformIO install all dependencies;
+3. Checkout locally abd open the root folder with PlatformIO;
 4. Off you go!
 (No, really!
 You are ready!)

 If you need a pointer of where to start: